 My belief is that weight loss cant happen when you are dealing with chronic health issues.
 The only way to lose weight and maintain it is making sure your body is in balance and that there is nothing blocking your bodies pathways in order to detox, metabolize and heal.
 Looking back 8 years ago I would have told my old self to stop trying different diets and wasting money.
 To work on my inner self , eat natures food and everything will follow .My huge motivation was to become a Doctor or Dietitian after all that has happened to me but then again I think to myself western medicine had failed me.
 Knowledge is power and that my love for continuing education still grows for orthomolecular medicine, Ayurvedic medicine, Functional medicine, Chinese medicine and herbalism ,Naturopathy , Bioregulatory medicine and eastern philosophy.

-My next mission is to work on writing a book and learning more about Kinesiology .
-Today I work pretty closely with all of my doctors and chiropractor and at the age of 30 I feel reborn!
+My next mission is to work on writing a book and learning more about Kinesiology, Blood Chemistry and Muscle Testing .
+Today I work pretty closely with all of my doctors and chiropractor and at the age of 30 and I feel reborn!

 I am now set on helping others feel as good as I do now mentally, physically and emotionally.